fangq/mcx/README.txt

 in the same directory as the mcx command; alternatively, you can also add the path to mcx command to your PATH environment variable.

-When launching MCX Studio, it will automatically check if mcx binary is in the search path, if so, the "GPU" button in the toolbar will be enabled.
+Once launched, MCX Studio will automatically check if mcx binary is in the search path, if so, the "GPU" button in the toolbar will be enabled.
 It is suggested to click on this button once, and see if you can see a list of GPUs and their parameters